Do you find your clients can’t afford you?

 Because it’s quite possibly exactly the same for you.

-The very reason that your client most needs your help is the very same reason they give for not working with you.
+The very reason that your client most needs your help is the very same reason they decide not to work with you.

-If you specialise in helping over-busy business owners automate and systematise their business so they can get their time back to spend with their family, they will say they haven’t got the time to work with you.
+If you specialise in helping over-busy business owners automate and systematise their business so they can free up time to spend with their family, they will say they haven’t got the time to work with you.

-If you help people with chronic health conditions they can’t afford to work with you because they’ve been off work for six months and are terrified of their savings running down, or because they don’t believe recovery is really possible.
+If you help people with chronic health conditions they can’t afford to work with you because they’ve been off work for six months, are watching their savings dwindle and are terrified of spending more money.

 If you help people with weight loss or health, your clients will want to lose a few pounds or make some progress on their own to prove to themselves they can do it, before they decide to work with you.